dusanerdeljan/tensor-math-library/README.md

 ## Parallel eager execution

 TML also offers the ability to evaluate expressions eagerly.
-All the eagerly evaluted functions live in ```tml::eager``` namespace.
+All the eager evaluation functions live in ```tml::eager``` namespace.
-When using functions from ```tml::eager``` namespace, user can specify how the execution policy (serial or parallel execution), where serial execution is the default option.
+When using functions from ```tml::eager``` namespace, user can specify the execution policy (serial or parallel execution), where serial execution is the default option.

-Parallel operations are built on top of TBB library, so you will need Intel C++ compiler to use this library.
+Parallel operations are built on top of TBB library, so you will need Intel C++ compiler or link against TBB in order to use this library.

-It is important to mention that any lazy expression object that is passed to the eager function will be evaluated in the body of the function.
+It is important to mention that any lazy expression object that is passed to the eager function will be evaluated in the body of the function, and thus a temporary variable will be created.

 ### Example usage of eager functions